Hudud Ordinances: Zina (extramarital) Ordinance

-Stories of suffering by women who claimed to have been raped appeared in the press in the years following the passing of the Hudood Ordinance stirring protests by Pakistani activists and lawyers and international human rights organizations.
-One case was that of Safia Bibi, an unmarried blind woman from the northwest frontier who was prosecuted for zina because of her illegitimate pregnancy she was given jail sentence of 3 years with 15 stripes of lashings and a fine of 100 rupees under tazir.
+Stories of suffering by women who claimed to have been raped appeared in the press in the years following the passing of the Hudood Ordinance stirring protests by Pakistani activists and lawyers and international human rights organisations.
+One case was that of Safia Bibi, an unmarried blind woman from the northwest frontier who was prosecuted for zina because of her illegitimate pregnancy.
+She was given a jail sentence of 3 years with 15 stripes of lashings and a fine of 100 rupees under tazir.
 Her rapist was acquitted.
-Judge ruled that there insufficient evidence to link him with rape.
+The judge ruled that there insufficient evidence to link him with rape.

 The evidence of guilt was there for all to see: a newborn baby in the arms of its mother, a village woman named Zafran Bibi.
 Her crime: she had been raped.
 Her sentence: death by stoning.
 Now Ms. Zafran Bibi, who is about 26, is in solitary confinement in a death-row cell.

 Thumping a fat red statute book, the white-bearded judge who convicted her, Anwar Ali Khan, said he had simply followed the letter of the Qur'an-based law, known as hudood, that mandates punishments.

 "The illegitimate child is not disowned by her and therefore is proof of zina," he said, referring to laws that forbid any sexual contact outside marriage.
 Furthermore, he said, in accusing her brother-in-law of raping her, Ms. Zafran had confessed to her crime.

 The appeal judgment of the Federal Shariah Court cleared the girl of the accusation of zina.

 Another scenario for some of the accusations of adultery leading to imprisonment was following divorce by the husband and remarriage by the ex-wife.